 - International (non-US) students who apply to the Entrance Bursary Program from the University must submit a CSS Profile in addition to the Minerva on-line application.
 Applicants who receive an entrance bursary offer may also be offered the additional support of a repayable McGill loan.
 McGill loans are optional aid and are interest-free during full time studies.

 If you are a student with a disability who requires help completing on-line applications, please do not hesitate to contact us.

 When to apply

-The application deadline for our Entrance Financial Aid Program is 30 days from the date of formal acceptance to the University or June 30th (whichever comes first).
+The application deadline for our Entrance Bursary Program is 30 days from the date of formal acceptance to the University or June 30th (whichever comes first).

 The Scholarships and Student Aid office reserves the right to verify the information provided on the application.
 Inconsistencies may result in a reassessment or cancellation of the applicant's award.